Facebook Ads Insights Tool

 Introduction

-United Arab Emirates app install costs told a two-speed story in 2025: a dramatic early spike followed by an extended period of ultra-low pricing.
-Cost per app install (CPI) surged to a towering peak in March, then reset rapidly and stayed subdued through year-end, putting the United Arab Emirates far below the global benchmark for most of the year.
-While the annual average is elevated due to that early surge, the “typical” month looked inexpensive by comparison.
+The headline: app-install costs in the United Arab Emirates moved at a much lower baseline than the global market for most of the period, but sharp spikes in early 2026 produced brief moments where UAE costs exceeded global levels.
 This analysis is based on $3B worth of advertising data from our dataset, which provides strong directional benchmarks.
-This analysis explores ad performance trends for all industries in the United Arab Emirates compared to the global benchmark.
+This analysis explores ad performance trends for All industries in the United Arab Emirates compared to the global benchmark.

 The story in the data